spjoshis/100-days-of-code/r1-log.md

 ### R1D3
 I learnt Decorators, Memoization and Lambda Operators.
 Memoisation is a technique used in computing to speed up programs.
 Amazing, I was not aware about it.
 I am focusing more on program performance

+### R1D4
+Learnt automate testing with selenium.
+It was just for fun.
+Still need to dig into it but i want to more focus on other modules like numpy, pandas etc. Tomorrow i will do more practice of them